 - How do you handle bullying?Bullying on Beyond Akeela is not acceptable.
 We work very hard to help everyone on the trip feel a strong connection to their new community.
 Part of that connection involves respect for themselves, their shared space and each other.
 If anyone ever feels that they are not being treated with respect and understanding, we dedicate all of our energies towards effectively resolving that situation.

 A focus on important life skills underlies every activity at camp.
-For example, meals are an opportunity for campers to develop their culinary skills, go grocery shopping, work within a budget and of course practice cooperation and teamwork.
+For example, meals are an opportunity for campers to develop their culinary skills, plan a menu, go grocery shopping, work within a budget and of course practice cooperation and teamwork.
 What really makes Beyond Akeela unique is that all activities are customized to support the specific social goals each campers.

 Because we know that every camper is different, we choose not to follow one specific social skills curriculum or therapeutic approach.
 Instead, conversations with parents and professionals throughout the application process allow us to tailor each camper’s experience with specific goals, strategies, coaching techniques and interventions.
-The end result is that campers take pride in their personal growth and social success at the end of the trip.
+The end result is that campers take pride in their personal growth and social success at the end of the program.

 - How will this program prepare my teen for life after high school?What better way to learn prepare for college than to live on a college campus!
 Teens will cook for themselves, do their own laundry, and manage a budgeted amount of spending money.
 They will independently manage their morning and night time routines and hone their time management skills.
 Each age group of Beyond Akeela teens experiences a college/job readiness curriculum that is catered to their specific grade.
 Of course, they will have the support of advisors throughout the program to help them develop these skills.